smaller post-World War II tract homes, usually entry-level

 Neighborhoods with similar prices (5% +/-): Stern & Price contemporaries are Midtown's price leaders.
 In Palo Alto they sell like entry-level Green Gables conventional ranchers as well as middle-period Eichlers on or near Edgewood; the similar Eichlers of Charleston Meadows; the small conventional ranchers of Palo Alto Orchards and the Monroe tract; midrange contemporaries east of Midtown, and midrange College Terrace.
 In Menlo Park, the more affordable parts of the County, Oak Court and North Palo Alto in the Willows, and entry-level downtown.
 To the north, Redwood City's large hillside ranchers north of Farm Hill as well as pre-war Mount Carmel; the midrange homes of San Carlos' Devonshire west of Alameda and midrange rancher tracts west of Alameda; the slightly newer and larger Eichlers of the San Mateo Highlands in rolling hills and with its own swim club, as well as Southgate-like Glazenwood, the hillside ranchers of Baywood Park, Enchanted Hills and entry-level Laurelwood; and midrange Foster City with its newer ranchers and highly-regarded schools.
 To the south, Sunnyvale's conventional ranchers with sought-after Cupertino and Sunnyvale schools; midrange Cupertino; the attractive tracts of West San Jose with Cupertino schools; Willow Glen's upscale Dry Creek area; very nice ranchers in south Santa Clara with Cupertino and Santa Clara schools; and better homes in West San Jose's Almaden Valley.

 Midtown's midrange are the conventional ranchers south of Matadero Creek and east of Middlefield.
 In Palo Alto they sell like midrange Barron Park, the conventional ranchers and better contemporaries east of Midtown, Evergreen Park, Green Gables Eichlers along Elsinore, Greenmeadows' conventional ranchers, and better College Terrace homes.
 In Menlo Park, Nash-Alcorn large lots, downtown, newer homes in Fair Oaks, and the best streets of Upper Willows.
 To the north, newer larger homes in the San Carlos hills, the even newer homes of midrange Redwood Shores, Belmont's upscale Hallmark and newer homes in Country Club, San Mateo's Baywood and Laurelwood hillside ranchers and traditional Baywood Knolls.
-To the south, Mountain View's small ranchers with high-scoring Los Altos schools, pre-war Los Altos Park, top-end Sunnyvale with Cupertino schools, upper midrange Cupertino, top-end Willow Glen, and West San Jose's newer Almaden Valley.
+To the south, Mountain View's small ranchers with high-scoring Los Altos schools, pre-war Los Altos Park, top-end Sunnyvale with Cupertino schools, upper midrange Cupertino, and top-end Willow Glen.

 At the top end of Midtown's older housing stock is Old South Palo Alto (north of Matadero), St. Claire Gardens and comparable streets.
 The difference between this range and the one just below is significant enough to note but still relatively modest, so there's plenty of overlap.
-The top end of this range can get you entry-level Professorville and Old Palo Alto, a few more choices in entry-level Los Altos, and some even more outstanding neighborhoods in Cupertino and Almaden Valley.
+The top end of this range can get you entry-level Professorville and Old Palo Alto, and a few more choices in entry-level Los Altos.

 See an important qualification regarding price comparisons.